databrary/design/ridir-16/narrative.md

 Databrary currently allows users to upload and share coding files from one of the coding tool formats (Datavyu), and the system allows users to upload and share coding manuals in Microsoft Word, Excel, PDF, or text-based formats.

 Nevertheless, few researchers currently share Datavyu coding files, and Databrary cannot extract the information contained within the files.
-Users of other coding tools cannot currently share coding files at all.
+Users of other coding tools cannot currently share coding files with Databrary.
 Some researchers share coding manuals, but Databrary lacks the capacity to extract information within coding manuals, making it impossible to search for key terms or code definitions.
 Thus, even while a video might contain examples of child speech and mother speech, and Databrary might contain a Datavyu coding file that marks those segments time-locked to the video along with text-based transcripts, a user cannot efficiently find the segments.
 Furthermore, even if Databrary supported storage of a wide range of coding tool file formats, the tools store data in incompatible formats, so the hard-won information contained within the files would remain locked away, its potential for reuse by others largely unrealized.